Acute Myeloid Leukemia Clinical Trial

 I. To determine the overall response rate (ORR) of decitabine and cedazuridine (ASTX727) in combination with venetoclax in patients with refractory/relapsed acute myeloid leukemia (AML).

 II.
-To determine the overall response rate (ORR) of ASTX727 in combination with venetoclax in elderly (> 60 year old) patients with newly diagnosed acute myeloid leukemia (AML) not eligible for intensive chemotherapy.
+To determine the overall response rate (ORR) of ASTX727 in combination with venetoclax in elderly ((≥ 75 years or ≥ 18 years with comorbidities) patients with newly diagnosed acute myeloid leukemia (AML) not eligible for intensive chemotherapy.

 I. To determine the duration of response, disease-free survival (DFS), and overall survival (OS) of patients with refractory/relapsed AML treated with this combination.